 If you would like to spend less money at the supermarket, then the cost of food certainly matters.
 The price may sway your decision about which one to use in your meals more often.
 Therefore, which costs more?

 Eggs costs more than oatmeal per serving.
 The average price for oatmeal is $0.18 per 40 gram serving.
 The average price for a 2 egg serving is $0.51.
-Eggs cost 180% more per serving than oatmeal.
+Eggs cost 180% more per serving.

 To conduct some original research, I decided to search various different stores to compare the price of both.
-The eggs chosen were store brand and not organic, just regular white, large eggs.
+The ones chosen were store brand and not organic, just regular white and large.

 I first visited the Shoprite supermarket for the prices of both: